Nov 10, 2023

 Many Black Friday car sales are priced assuming you qualify for incentives based on your credit rating.
 Whether you have perfect credit or not, getting pre-approved for a car loan before you start your search makes good sense because you’ll be able to focus on vehicles that match your budget.
 Canada Drives can help you get pre-approved today.
-It's free, only takes two minutes, and has zero impact on your credit score.
+It's free to apply and only takes 3 minutes to complete the easy online application.

 Salespeople are going to be busy on Black Friday.
 If you already know what model, trim level, and features you want for your new vehicle, you can save yourself a lot of time.
 Visit the dealership before the sales start to test drive your choice (or ask the dealer to deliver the test drive to you).
 Plus, with a relationship already established, it will speed things up when you arrive in the dealership on Black Friday.

 A trade-in can unravel your deal if you can’t settle on a price.
 Before you visit the dealer on Black Friday, have a good idea of what you can expect for a trade-in value.
 Use online trade appraisal tools like Canadian Black Book to get a realistic trade-in value in advance.